renatus777rr/postmarketOSwikisource/README.md

 ** Postmarketos wiki source code remake **
 !WARNING!
 YOU NEED TO SETUP PROPERLY!
 BECAUSE I SHARED ONLY WHAT NEED, SO YOU NEED TO FIX ALL AND INSTALL.
 FOR EXAMPLE COMPOSER, IMAGEMAGICK, ETC..
+AND WSL NOT SUPPORTED (i tested)

 1. download mediawiki, latest version.
 (1.41.1)
 2. dont setup all, put extensions folder and images folder in mediawiki root folder.